cnoe-io/openapi-mcp-codegen/SECURITY.md

 ## Disclosing a security issue

-The Cisco ETI Agent maintainers take all security issues in our projects seriously.
+The CNOE maintainers take all security issues in our projects seriously.
 Thank you for improving the security of our projects.
 We appreciate your dedication to responsible disclosure and will make every effort to acknowledge your contributions.

 Our projects leverage GitHub's private vulnerability reporting system.